IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 ##### 2:4.Y4.4.1.1 Trigger Events

-The Requester wants to retrieve the rendered report identified in the query response.
+The Requester wants to retrieve a rendered report identified in the response to an Find Multimedia Report [RAD-Y3] search request.

 ##### 2:4.Y4.4.1.2 Message Semantics